tmp-etc/dots/md/0X_smuggle.md

 [^4]: For instance, PHP’s `fopen()` might look like a candidate for Unicode smuggling.
 PHP string literals support the `\u{hhhh}` syntax (in addition to `\xhh`), but PHP itself is implemented in C. In C, however, the unicode escape follows the `\uhhhh` syntax, and these escapes are only meaningful in wide-character contexts (also see [this](https://en.wikipedia.org/wiki/Escape_sequences_in_C#Universal_character_names)), not in normal `char *` strings.
 Unless the developer explicitly decodes the input through something like `json_decode()` (because `\uhhhh` is a valid escape sequence in JSON), a payload such as `filename=shell.ph\u0070` is passed as a literal string `"shell.ph\u0070"` directly into `fopen()`.
 Moreover, `fopen()` takes a `char *` and simply forwards raw bytes to the filesystem without additional Unicode escape processing or normalization (see [this](https://github.com/php/php-src/blob/master/ext/standard/file.c#L724)).

 [^5]: From https://swisskyrepo.github.io/PayloadsAllTheThings/Directory%20Traversal/#overlong-utf-8-unicode-encoding

+[^6]: Since RFC 3629 (November 2003), the high and low surrogates used by UTF-16 (U+D800 through U+DFFF) are not legal Unicode values, and their UTF-8 encodings must be treated as an invalid byte sequence.
+But are they always?
+There could be differences in the parsing.

 [^6]: As seen here https://swisskyrepo.github.io/PayloadsAllTheThings/Directory%20Traversal/#unicode-encoding